google-research/tuning_playbook/README.md

 At a high level, our incremental tuning strategy involves repeating the following four steps:

-1. Identify an appropriately-scoped goal for the next round of experiments.
+1. Identify an appropriately scoped goal for the next round of experiments.
 2. Design and run a set of experiments that makes progress towards this goal.
 3. Learn what we can from the results.
 4. Consider whether to launch the new best configuration.